 What to expect in 3rd Grade

 Third Grade is an important developmental year.
 Students go from "learning to read" to "reading to learn."
-Inference and "reading between the lines" become important to understand and more fully appreciate an author's intent.
+Inference and "reading between the lines" become important to understand and fully appreciate an author's intent.
 It is a time of growing independence and self-discovery as the student becomes an independent learner.

-Ms. McDowell (Room 18)
+Ms. McDowell (Rm.
+11)

-Mrs. Krepelka (Room 20)
+Mrs. Krepelka (Rm.
+16)

 Social Studies explores themes of local geography and Native American cultures, local economics as well as government and citizenship.

 Increasingly, students use technology to supplement and enhance learning.
 3rd grade utilizes many online learning programs such as Typing Agent, Lexia Core5, and ST (Jiji) Math.
 Additionally, students learn to create multimedia and written responses using online or technologically based tools.
 Each 3rd grade student has access to a Chromebook, which allows for developing keyboarding skills, research, and multimedia presentations .